NelsonBN/tool-tips/OnlineTools/README.md

 ## Simulators <a name="simulators"></a>
-- [RabbitMQ Simulator](http://tryrabbitmq.com/) - To represent a messaging topology
+- [RabbitMQ Simulator](http://tryrabbitmq.com/) - To represent and validate your messaging topology with RabbitMQ

 ## Drawing/Diagrams <a name="drawingdiagrams"></a>